Gert Hekma: Personal life

 Hekma is the son of a notary and grew up in Bedum, the Netherlands.
 He was a frequent visitor of the DOK gay disco and was a member of the radical "Red Faggots" (Dutch: "Rooie Flikkers").
 Hekma was a book collector, and had a fetish for satin.
 He was a fan of Marquis de Sade: not only is De Sade one of his favorite authors and a source of inspiration, Hekma was also fascinated by De Sade's position on violence, and has used De Sade to provide his students with another perspective on sexuality and violence.
 Hekma advocated against masculinity, paternalism and traditional gender roles.

-In 2007, he received death threats after supporting the idea of including a boat for adolescents at the Amsterdam Gay Pride.
+In 2007, he received death threats after supporting the idea of including a boat for children at the Amsterdam Gay Pride.
 In 2014, Hekma co-created a petition addressed to the Supreme Court of the Netherlands, pleading with the Dutch Supreme Court to not ban pro-pedophilia association Vereniging MARTIJN.
 His support of MARTIJN resulted in death threats and an attempted burglary.
 Hekma has stated he was not a pedophile.

 He and his significant other, sociologist Mattias Duyves (1953), were together for more than forty years.
 They met in 1977 and married in 2007.
 Both champion sexual and relational freedom.

 Hekma was interviewed for John Scagliotti's documentary film Before Homosexuals (2017).

 Selected publications

-Hekma has published widely on the LGBT history in the Netherlands and Europe, both as a sole author and as a contributing editor.
+Hekma published widely on the LGBT history in the Netherlands and Europe, both as a sole author and as a contributing editor.
 His publications include scientific works and popular documents.
-A selection follows.
+A selection follows: